Bronwen Williams Development, Training & Consultancy

-Sam Chubbock from World Horse Welfare I will be presenting at the International Supervision Week in July - our slot is Friday 1st July 3pm to 4pm BST.
+Sam Chubbock from World Horse Welfare I presented at the International Supervision Week in 2022.

-We will be reporting on some novel interventions done in recent years with equine welfare workers.
+We reported on some novel interventions done in recent years with equine welfare workers.

 A number of the World Horse Welfare team have been trained by in the use of Motivational Interviewing (MI), and then reflective practice groups (also known as supervision) were used following the training to support people in transferring these skills into practice.
 Our presentation is intended to give an overview of MI and how reflective practice groups have been used following the training, and we will look at what animal welfare organisations and workers might take from this and how reflective practice might be used by others working in this field.

 You can find out more about the presentation and the pricing structure through this link;

 Using Motivational Interviewing to support animal owners with behaviour change over 5 1/2 days

 Delivered by trainers who are experienced in Mental Health, Education and Animal Welfare